Bully Merle

 While American Bullies are related to Pit Bulls, they are a distinct breed with their breed standard and are recognized by some kennel clubs, including the American Bully Kennel Club (ABKC).
 The American Kennel Club (AKC) does not currently recognize the American Bully breed, but they are recognized by the United Kennel Club (UKC) and the World Kennel Club (WKC).

-Is an American Bully Merle Purebred?
+Is a Merle Bully a Purebred?

 A Merle American Bully is considered a purebred dog if registered with a recognized kennel club or breed registry and meets the breed standard for the American Bully breed.
 To be considered a purebred American Bully, a dog must have a pedigree that can be traced back to purebred American Bully ancestors and must meet the breed standard for the American Bully breed.
 This typically includes characteristics such as a muscular, massive build, a short, smooth coat, and a friendly, people-oriented temperament.